studiowebux/webux-generator/README.md

 Answer the questions to get an app, a module, a model or a resource.

-## Package isn't installed globally
+## The Module isn't installed globally

+From the project directory, launch

 How to generate an empty app
 `npm run generate-app`